-When an evacuation is announced everyone inside the building is required to leave immediately and proceed to one of the following two areas: Assembly Area #1: The parking lot directly across the street from the front door - Elliott & Wall.
-First priority is to gather in this area and await further instructions.
+When an evacuation is announced everyone inside the building is required to leave immediately and proceed to one of the following two areas:

+Assembly Area #1: The sidewalk across Wall St and along Elliott Ave - Elliott & Wall.
+First priority is to quietly gather in this area and await further instructions.
 In the unlikely event that Assembly Area #1 is compromised, proceed directly to Assembly Area #2: On Alaskan Way - across the railroad tracks on the sidewalk and near the bus stop.
-As above, wait further instructions.
+As above, quietly await further instructions.
 If neither Assembly Area is available, faculty and staff are to use their discretion in directing people at least 50 feet away from the building.